UQ-PAC/BASIL/readme.md

-# BAP-to-Boogie Translator
+# BASIL (Boogie Analysis for Secure Information-Flow Logics)

 ## About

-The BAP-to-Boogie Translator generates semantically equivalent Boogie source files (`.bpl`) from AArch64/ARM64 binaries that have been lifted to the BAP (Binary Analysis Platform) intermediate ADT format.
+The BASIL tool generates semantically equivalent Boogie source files (`.bpl`) from AArch64/ARM64 binaries that have been lifted to intermediate formats.
+Supported input formats are BAP (Binary Analysis Platform) intermediate ADT format, and the `.gts` format produced by [gtirb-semantics](https://github.com/UQ-PAC/gtirb-semantics).

-This repository contains a program which takes BAP adt files and readelf output as input, and produces a boogie program.

 ### Example